senarvi/senarvi.github.io/_posts/2015-12-09-quantities-of-information-and-probability-theory.md

 divergence gives the extra message length when the coding scheme is optimal for
 <span>$q(x)$</span> but the data follows <span>$p(x)$</span>.

-Confusingly, entropy is sometimes used to refer to the quantity information that the outcome of a random variable contains.
-Another name for this quantity is **self-information**.
-Entropy is the expected value of self-information, defined as
+Confusingly, entropy is sometimes used to refer to the quantity of information that the outcome of a random variable contains.
+This quantity is also called the **self-information**, and defined as:

 <div>$$
-I(X=x) = -\log_2(p(x)).
+I(X=x) = -\log_2(p(x))
 $$</div>

+Entropy is the expected value of self-information.

 For example, when tossing a fair coin, the probability that the outcome is heads is 0.5, so the self-information of that event is <span>$-\log_2(0.5) = 1$</span>.